D1n0Z1KA/Full-stack-projects/README.md

-There are some web practice projects
+There are some web projects